firebitsbr/fraud-detection-neuromorphic/docs/architecture.md

 ```

 **Threshold Adaptativo:**
-- Ajusta baseado in taxa of falsos positivos
+- Ajusta based in taxa of falsos positivos
-- Considera histórico from the usuário
+- Considera histórico from the user
 - Leva in conta contexto (ex: Black Friday)

 ### 6. Action Layer